bxxmzilla1/Reelzey-Test-mezz/DEPLOYMENT.md

 ## 🎉 Success!

-Your ANDREIX PWA is now live!
+Your Reelzey PWA is now live!
 Share your Vercel URL with others and enjoy your deployed application.

 ### Quick Links